UrielCh/api-ovh-node/code/api/README.md

     // call API      GET /dbaas/logs/{serviceName}/output/graylog/stream/{streamId}/archive/{archiveId}
 ```

-The API code is matching the raw query as must as it could.
+The API code is matching the raw query as must as Javascript can.

 ### Factorize API calls